Styyx1/Ruvaak-Readme/README.md

 ## FAQ

-### BA Alchemist Arsenal

-You need to be level 5 and open the crafting kit to use this.
-Check out the [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/42030) for more infos

 ### Controller Setup

 Controller compatibility is turned on by default as Ruvaak uses a neat SKSE plugin called [Auto Input Switch](https://www.nexusmods.com/skyrimspecialedition/mods/54309) and therefor it won't interfere for anyone using keyboard and mouse for controls.
 If you use a gamepad, however, you should make yourself familiar with the changed controls.
 Ruvaak uses [TUCS](https://www.nexusmods.com/skyrimspecialedition/mods/29381) with a small change so that the tween menu is ``RB + Start`` instead of ``LB + Start``.
-If you don't like the control layout you can disable the mods under *Gamepad support* at any time/
+If you don't like the control layout you can disable the mods under *Gamepad support* at any time.

 ### Ultrawide Options

 I personally do not own an Ultrawide, so I cannot offer support.
 If you can set it up with the mods present in the list, please tell me how or make a pull request for this part of the readme and write it in here.

+#### Althro's recommendations

+Download [Dear Diary dark mode](https://www.nexusmods.com/skyrimspecialedition/mods/60837) and in the installer make sure to select 21x9.
+Place it above New Horizons UI.
+Horizon's UI will see the 21x9 data and patch it accordingly.
+Other tweaks may be needed, but this will fix the stretched UI.

+### Failed to create download folder

+Upon opening MO2 you may get a error warning like this: ``“failed to create E:/ Ruvaak Downloads / downloads your user account probably lacks permission”``.
+This is due to Wabbajack not changing the ini file of MO2.
+To fix this find the file ``ModOrganizer.ini`` inside the same folder as the MO2 exe is and change the line:``download_directory=E:/Ruvaak Downloads/downloads`` to ``download_directory=Your Prefered Download Folder``.
+It's best to find the line inside the ini by using ``crtl + f``.

+***

+### BA Alchemist Arsenal

+You need to be level 5 and open the crafting kit to use this.
+Check out the [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/42030) for more info.

 ### Overpowered Enemies